Tanner253/DrillDrillDrill/README.md

 Space: O(h) where h is the height of the tree
 Time: O(n) where n is the number of nodes in the tree Write a function that takes in a binary tree and returns the sum of its nodes' depths.

+### Depth first traversal of graph / BT
+O(v + e) time
+O(v) space
+impliment a depth first traversal of a tree from left to right and store sall the names in an input array and returns it